Restaurants in the Cincinnati Metro Area

 Eli’s BBQ

-Stunningly good in an easy-to-drive-past location on Riverside Drive.
-They now have a location at Findlay Market as well.
+Stunningly good in an easy-to-drive-past location on Riverside Drive and also in Findlay Market.

 City BBQ